 Here are 5 ways an employee management system can help you (and your team) get back that precious time you need to focus on what’s most important.

 - HR Data Analytics & Metrics

 Relying on manual processes to manage employees can quickly evolve into an administrative nightmare.
 Tracking information by hand not only increases the likelihood for human errors, but it exposes you to certain compliance risks.
 And if you’re using unfriendly software that forces you to switch between products and access multiple documents, can you be certain you’re using the most current data?
 With a fully unified employee management platform that works for you, not against you, you’ll never need to import multiple files and re-key data across different platforms.

 Employee management systems also offer solutions to increase employee engagement and ultimately impact retention.
-Tools such as Performance Management provides a modern way to track and evaluate employee development.
+Tools such as Performance Management and Pulse surveys provide a modern way to track and evaluate employee development.
 You’re able to work with employees to establish goals, make them feel valuable and develop a path for their success.
 Because 70% of employees around the country are unengaged, having a tool in place to keep a stimulating organization is a necessity, not a ‘nice to have’.

 HR databases have become a prime target for hackers.
 With Social Security numbers, bank account information, check stubs and personal info available within the system, failing to protect critical information can prove costly.
 And if you’re relying on paper files and spreadsheets to house sensitive data, you could be exposed to the information falling into the wrong hands.
 The right human resources system should provide you with specific security measures, multi-factor authentication and data encryption just to name a few, to keep your employees’ information safe.